 It feels like a miracle suitable to the season that pomegranates come into the marketplace just when the color red is most in vogue.
 I love to arrange a big bowl as a centerpiece in lieu of flowers since they’re not just beautiful to look at, but delicious to eat.
 They’re also mega-nourishing, like tiny antioxidant bombs that are high in fiber, potassium, and vitamin C.

 That said, pomegranates can be a little intimidating.
 A lot of folks pass them by because they’re not quite sure how to get those tiny seeds out of there.
 Plus, that gorgeous pink juice can ruin a good blouse faster than a toddler with a chocolate bar.

-Set a large bowl in the kitchen sink and fill it with water.
+2. Set a large bowl in the kitchen sink and fill it with water.
 Immerse the pomegranate in water and use your thumbs to loosen the seeds from the pith.
+You can get aggressive and the seeds will stay intact.
 The seeds will sink to the bottom and the pith and skin will float to the top.